louaaron/CS294_homework/README.md

 ## Homework 2

 I implemented the policy gradient algorithm and ran some tests on various environments.
 I played with the hyperparameters and saw that my implementation caused the agent's reward to converge to the theoretical value.
 I also implemented GAE (generalized advantage estimation) and compared its results.

+## Homework 3

+I implemented the DQN algorithm and ran it on the Atari Pong simulator.
+I experimented with different hyperparameters and saw that my model converged to the perfect value.